- All Coloradans must work together to help solve Colorado’s health care challenges. Consumers must assume greater responsibility for, and

 - Government should fully fund its health care obligations (Medicare, Medicaid,) in order to prevent shifting the costs of its programs to local communities.

-- Preventative programs and disease management programs that will result in lower costs and a more efficient health care system in the long-run should be encouraged and funded.
+- Preventative programs (including social determinants and behavioral health services), disease management programs, and comprehensive population health management programs that will result in lower costs and a more efficient and effective health care system in the long-run should be encouraged and funded.
+This should include all associated and related costs of health care, including pharmaceutical costs.

 - Because Coloradans should have meaningful choices in health care, health plans should be encouraged to remain in, or return to, rural Colorado markets.